-It’s never too late to start something you’ve always wanted to do.
+It’s never too late to follow your heart and to start something you’ve always wanted to do.
 It doesn’t matter what you think is holding you back; let’s just call them what they are: excuses.
 It shouldn’t matter if other people are doing it already or if nobody is doing it at all.
 The only question that matters is whether or not doing it would make you happy—do you follow your heart and live the life you want?

 Everyone has a different personality, and we’re all drawn to different things.
 And the more you allow yourself to pursue those things and follow your heart, the happier you will be in life.